Faderhead: History

-In 2012, the fifth album, The World Of Faderhead, was released alongside three 360° panoramic images and 3 music videos.
+In 2012, the fifth album, The World of Faderhead, was released alongside three 360° panoramic images and 3 music videos.
 The video to “Fistful Of Fuck You” became popular, due to its original style and content.
 Faderhead headlined a 14-show US tour and played all over Europe including a set at the M'era Luna Festival hangar stage.
-The European pressing of “The World Of Faderhead” was already almost sold out before the end of the year and Faderhead reached the no. 7 spot of MusicNonStop's best-selling releases of 2012 in the UK, tying And One and coming in ahead of legacy-acts like Fields Of The Nephilim, De/Vision, Suicide Commando and Hocico.
-Because "The World Of Faderhead" sold out so quickly, Faderhead also released the double-CD-compilation "Two Sides To Every Story" which features Faderhead's most popular clubtracks on CD 1 and the most popular pop-songs/ballads on CD 2.
+The European pressing of “The World of Faderhead” was already almost sold out before the end of the year and Faderhead reached the no. 7 spot of MusicNonStop's best-selling releases of 2012 in the UK, tying And One and coming in ahead of legacy-acts like Fields Of The Nephilim, De/Vision, Suicide Commando and Hocico.
+Because "The World of Faderhead" sold out so quickly, Faderhead also released the double-CD-compilation "Two Sides To Every Story" which features Faderhead's most popular clubtracks on CD 1 and the most popular pop-songs/ballads on CD 2.

 2013 saw Faderhead releasing the "FH4" album, which spawned the single and video to "Dancers", a collaboration with Techno MC Shawn Mierez ("I Like It Loud") and Shaolyn ("Face Down").
 Worldwide touring (including 14 shows in the US) followed and Faderhead returned to the Amphi Festival in Köln/Germany.

 In 2014 the “Atoms & Emptiness”-album was released in February.
 Faderhead went on a 4-week European co-headlining tour with Aesthetic Perfection and music videos to “Stand Up” and “When The Freaks Come Out” were released.
 After that Faderhead took a 1.5 year break from producing and performing.

 2016 Faderhead released “FH-X” on February 12 and toured the UK and Germany.
 In October he also released the 10 song EP “Anima In Machina” which featured 8 reworked old songs and 2 new tracks.
 Then Faderhead supported Covenant on a 10-show-tour in Germany which sold-out venues in Hamburg, Hannover, Erfurt, Stuttgart, Krefeld and Frankfurt.
 The "Anima In Machina"-EP occupied the number 1 position in the German Alternative Charts (DAC) for 6 weeks in a row.

 2017 opened with the release of the single “Know Your Darkness”, which debuted at number 1 in the German Alternative Charts (DAC).

-The ninth studio album "Night Physics" (including the single "Know Your Darkness") was releases in late 2017 and reached number 1 in the German Alternative Charts (DAC), followed by a 10-show-tour of Germany and a concert at the sold out Agra-Halle at Wave-Gotik-Treffen 2018.
+The ninth studio album "Night Physics" (including the single "Know Your Darkness") was released in late 2017 and reached number 1 in the German Alternative Charts (DAC), followed by a 10-show-tour of Germany and a concert at the sold out Agra-Halle at Wave-Gotik-Treffen 2018.
 Faderhead then went on another tour of Germany with Project Pitchfork.

 In 2019 Faderhead played the main stage at Amphi Festival in Cologne/Germany as well as NCN Festival in Deutzen briefly before the release of the tenth studio album "Asteria", which included the single "From His Broken Bones" that reached number 2 on the German Alternative Charts (DAC)).
 The band played an album release show at Kulttempel in Oberhausen/Germany.